1970 United States Grand Prix: Qualifying classification

+Race report

 On Sunday, with a crowd exceeding 100,000 for the second straight year, black clouds and a shower 20 minutes prior to the race caused a lot of excitement among the crews on the grid, as many teams changed to rain tires and back again.
 By the start, however, all but Clay Regazzoni and Derek Bell had reverted to slicks.
 Stewart took the lead off the grid, ahead of Pedro Rodríguez, as Fittipaldi dropped to eighth behind Ickx, Regazzoni, Chris Amon, John Surtees and Jackie Oliver.

 By lap 17, the Ferraris of Ickx and Regazzoni had passed Rodríguez, but by that time, Stewart's lead was nearly twenty seconds.
 Graham Hill, in a privately entered Lotus 72, came into the pits on lap 30 with fuel leaking into the cockpit, as a fitting had come loose under the seat.
 The team took 10 minutes to fix the leak, threw some water on Hill, whose overalls were soaked in fuel, and sent him back out.
 Several laps later, Hill returned to request they find him some dry overalls, as the gasoline was burning his skin.
 When he stopped again to change clothes, the team said they had not been able to locate any new ones.
 Hill, however, saw John Surtees, who had retired on the seventh lap, sitting on the wall, and borrowed his overalls and undergarments.
 The two former World Champions were naked in the pits as Hill was doused with water before donning Surtees' clean clothes and returning to the track, only to retire on lap 72 with a broken clutch.

 At half-distance, Stewart was nearly half a lap ahead of Ickx, with Rodríguez in third and Fittipaldi about to be lapped in fourth.
 Ickx suddenly pitted on lap 57 to repair a broken fuel line, and he rejoined in twelfth place.
 He fought his way back up to fourth, setting the race's fastest lap three laps from the finish.
-Ickx had needed to win to have a chance of overtaking Jochen Rindt in the Championship; his fourth-place finish meant that Rindt became the first posthumous Formula One World Champion.
+Ickx had needed to win to have a chance of overtaking Jochen Rindt in the Championship; his fourth-place finish would mean that Rindt would become the first posthumous Formula One World Champion.